RedVelvetSky/TinyIDS/README.md

 - **Packet Capture**: Captures network packets using the SharpPcap library and processes them for analysis.
 - **Machine Learning Integration**: Uses ML.NET to train and infer a model for detecting malicious packets.
-- **Multiple Modes**: Operates in different modes, including training, capturing, and reading packet data.
+- **Multiple Modes**: Operates in different modes, including training ML model, capturing, and reading packet data.
 - **Command-Line Interface**: Utilizes Spectre.Console for a user-friendly command-line interface with interactive prompts.

-## Project Structure
+## Project Structure (main files)

 - **`Program.cs`**: The entry point of the application.
 Handles user input and starts the appropriate IDS mode.
 - **`PacketCaptureService.cs`**: Manages packet capturing using different modes (CSV, Cap, Flow).